 When we grow older, our bones thin and our bone strength reduces.
 Osteoporosis is a disease by which your bones are thin and brittle.
-They become very weak and much more prone to break.
+They become very weak and much more prone to breaks.
 Many times, it develops unnoticed over many years, without any symptoms or pain until a bone breaks.
 Fractures as a result of osteoporosis most frequently occur in the spine.
 These spinal fractures – called vertebral compression fractures – occur in nearly 700,000 patients every year.
 They can be almost two times as common as other fractures typically associated with osteoporosis, such as broken hips and wrists.

 Once the small bones of the spine (vertebrae) weaken from osteoporosis, they will narrow or shrink.
-This may lead to a rounded back, a hump or a “bent forward” look to the spine.
-A lot of people with osteoporosis also are aware that they are getting shorter with time.
+This may lead to a rounded back, a hump, or a “bent forward” look to the spine.
+A lot of people with lumbar spine osteoporosis also are aware that they are getting shorter with time.

 A vertebral compression fracture causes back pain.
-The pain and discomfort commonly occurs close to the break itself.
+The pain and discomfort commonly occur close to the break itself.
 Vertebral compression fractures most frequently occur near the waistline, as well as slightly above it (mid-chest) or below it (lower back).
 The discomfort often exacerbates with sitting or standing for some time, which is often relieved by rest or laying down.
 Even though the pain may shift to other parts of the body (for example, into the abdomen or down the legs), it is uncommon.